-There are currently 3 active fruit fly outbreaks in South Australia.
+There is currently 1 active fruit fly outbreak in South Australia.
 For current information on these outbreaks, please refer to the PIRSA website here.

 A Queensland fruit fly (Q-fly) outbreak is declared when any of the following occurs: